WesternAlgo/Sigtech-Prj1/README.md

 # Sigtech-Prj1

-## Note, this repo is currently not finished and thus you should hold off until, everything is properly set up.

 ## Tutorial for dowloading NASDAQ ITCH data

 #### Run imports.py, within the code you can select the specific day of trading to download by visiting <<'https://emi.nasdaq.com/ITCH/Nasdaq%20ITCH/'>>